lyp830414/tools/README.md

    Then, the **.wast and **.wasm file will be generated under current directory.

-3. Restrictions for generate wasm file's cpp
+3. Restrictions for generating wasm file's cpp

 	a.
 Your cpp file must #include "lib/contractcomm.hpp" at first.